-Some couples facing this news decide to pursue less expensive treatment like IUI and hope for the best, while others choose to take a more aggressive approach like IVF.
+Some couples facing this news decide to pursue less aggressive treatment like intrauterine insemination (IUI) and hope for the best, while others choose to take a more aggressive approach like IVF.
 Because IVF is a highly controlled process, it often helps uncover very subtle obstacles to conception for couples facing unexplained infertility.
-Once these obstacles are identified, our team can determine the best method of treatment to make your family a reality.
+Meanwhile, the fertilization techniques (ICSI) and ability to develop multiple embryos simultaneously will provide a significant improvement of pregnancy over other treatments for unexplained infertility.

 Your physician will help you consider your options so you can make an informed decision for how to move forward.